l01cd3v/CryptowallDropboxRecovery/README.md

 This repository contains the python code I created and used to recover a friend's file after they were victim of Cryptowall.
-It addresses a particular case where most of my friend's files were stored in Dropbox.
+It addresses a particular case where all of my friend's important files were stored in Dropbox.
 Because Dropbox offers free versioning to all users for a 30-day period and because my friend contacted me within a day of the compromise, I was able to restore most of her files.
 Note that **I do not recommend the use of Dropbox as a primary backup